 Photo: Harrison Photography, Belfast

-JoAnn Falletta is delighted to assume her first European post this fall, as Principal Conductor of the Ulster Orchestra.
-She will be the first American and the first woman to lead the Orchestra, which is considered to be one of the most important roles in the arts and cultural life of Northern Ireland.
+As Principal Conductor of the Ulster Orchestra, JoAnn Falletta is the first American and the first woman to lead the Orchestra, which is considered to be one of the most important roles in the arts and cultural life of Northern Ireland.

-The Ulster Orchestra, based in Belfast, is a cornerstone of cultural life in Northern Ireland, with a mission of enriching life through music.
-It employs 63 full-time musicians as well as 18 administrative staff.
+The Ulster Orchestra, based in Belfast, is a cornerstone of cultural life in Northern Ireland, with a mission of “enriching life through music”.
 Since its formation in 1966, the Orchestra has established itself as one of the major symphony orchestras in the United Kingdom.
-Its main concert season takes place in the Ulster Hall and the Belfast Waterfront, and it is a lynch-pin of the Belfast Festival at Queens.
-It has accompanied opera and ballet productions at Belfasts Grand Opera House.
+Its main concert season takes place in the Ulster Hall and the Belfast Waterfront, and it is a lynch-pin of the Belfast Festival at Queen’s.
+It has accompanied opera and ballet productions at Belfast’s Grand Opera House.
 The Orchestra has made tours of Europe, Asia and the USA and its performances can be heard internationally through streamed internet broadcasts under its unique relationship with the BBC.